alexmojaki/scramble_to_unscramble/README.md

 Based on this an actual game could reward solving words quickly and punish taking too long or clicking wrong.
 For example a simple mechanic could be that each word has to be solved correctly in under 5 seconds or the game ends, and the goal is simply to get the longest streak you can.

+# How it works

+The Python file `precompute.py`:

+- Downloads a list of words
+- For each length of word from 6 to 11, creates a graph where:
+  - Each node is a sorted string of letters, basically a multiset representing scrambled letters of a word
+  - Each node has the same number of letters
+  - Each node has a corresponding list of word(s) with those letters
+  - Two nodes have an edge if they differ by one letter
+  - Every node has at least two edges incident to it
+  - That graph is connected, i.e. every pair of nodes is connected by some path
+- Saves the graph in `app/src/words_data.json`

+When the React app loads, it finds a random path in the graph that has a minimum length, where all the nodes are unique and each node has been converted to an actual word.
+The game simply consists of walking along that path.
+If you play long enough you'll reach the end of the path which will cause an error.
+Every time you refresh the page a new path is generated.

 # Basic commands

 - `poetry install` to install Python dependencies.